-The old Fort Lewis property in Hesperus, Colorado was home to a military base and Indian boarding school in the 1800s.
-In 1910, the US federal government offered to hand the property over to the State of Colorado with the following stipulations: the property must remain an educational center and be inclusive of Native American students, who would be admitted free of charge, and offered an education equal to that of other students.
+The old Fort Lewis property in Hesperus, Colorado, was a military base and Indian boarding school in the 1800s.
+In 1910, the U.S. federal government offered to hand the property over to the State of Colorado with the following stipulations: the property must remain an educational center and be inclusive of Native American students who would be admitted tuition-free and offered an education equal to all students.

 Today, about 45% of FLC's student population is Native American or Alaska Native, representing over 185 tribes and villages.
 FLC is engaged in continuing efforts to indigenize its curriculum, deliver education, and increase understanding of our collective journey forward.